aswild/vyatta-wireguard-build/README.md

   * [vyatta-wireguard](https://github.com/Lochnair/vyatta-wireguard) is released under the GPL v3
   * The Linux kernel (source released by Ubiquiti hosted in this repository) is released under the GPL v2.
-The kernel tarball was extracted from the ER-4 GPL archive at https://www.ui.com/download/edgemax/edgerouter-4 and included as an LFS tarball in this repository to save space (just the kernel rather than the full system GPL release, and without a slow layer of bzip2 compression)
+The kernel tarball was extracted from the ER-4 GPL archive at https://www.ui.com/download/edgemax/edgerouter-4 and re-hosted on S3 to save space and slow bzip2 decompression.
   * The [Cavium Octeon SDK toolchain](https://github.com/Cavium-Open-Source-Distributions/OCTEON-SDK)
-    is included in this repository as an LFS tarball to save space and avoid a slow layer of bzip2.
+    is downloaded from S3, re-hosted to save space and avoid slow bzip2 decompression.
     The Cavium repo doesn't explicitly list a license, but the GNU Binutils/GCC tools should be some flavor of GPL.
   * [WireGuard](https://wireguard.com) is released under the GPL v2.0